 - Employers must report any worker fatality within 8 hours and any amputation, loss of an eye, or hospitalization of a worker within 24 hours.

 Some of the definitions in the recordables above can also trip up employers.
-It’s important that companies familiarize themselves with how OSHA specifically defines certain terms when it comes to recordables.
-This is because these differing definitions will have a major impact on how and where some recordables are reported.
+Companies must familiarize themselves with how OSHA specifically defines certain terms when it comes to recordables.
+This is because these differing definitions will have a major impact on how and where some recordables are recorded.

 For instance, OSHA draws a hard line between “first aid” and “medical treatment”.
 The way OSHA defines first aid is very specific and a full list of criteria is available on their recordkeeping page.
 One such example that could potentially trip up employers while reporting is that removing a splinter or foreign material from areas of the body using simple means is considered “first aid”.
 But removing a splinter or foreign material from the eyes specifically is a “medical treatment”.